 ACTS – Association of Christian Truth Seekers

-ACTS, Association of Christian Truth Seekers, offers free, home-cooked dinners and Bible studies that delve deep into the Word of God.
+Association of Christian Truth Seekers (ACTS) offers free, home-cooked dinners and Bible studies that delve deep into the Word of God.
 Christian students, come to strengthen your commitments; others, join us in seeking understanding of God’s truth.
-ACTS is a family of friends from Washington University and surrounding areas who strive to better serve our Lord and community.
+ACTS is a family of friends from WashU and surrounding areas who strive to better serve our Lord and community.
 Together, we seek a truth of what it means to be a Christian in today’s world.
-Sponsored by McKnight Crossings Church of Christ.
+Non-denominational group sponsored by McKnight Crossings Church of Christ.

 InterVarsity is an interdenominational national student movement that has three main chapters at Washington University.
 We share a common vision: to see the lives of students and faculty transformed, the campus renewed and world-changers developed.
 We welcome everyone as we seek to live out faith in practical ways and provide authentic communities centered around Jesus Christ.

 Catholic Student Center (CSC)